-- 1. Please list all CTE courses offered in your institution that fall within the 12 approved clusters.
-Complete a separate form for each high school or postsecondary branch campus.
-If multiple schools please group all courses within that school together. - 2.
-For each CTE course, list aligned Perkins V Connecticut CTE Career Clusters, Pathway and Institution designated Program of Study.
-Group all courses for each cluster, pathway, and program of study together. - 3.
+- 1. Please list all CTE courses offered in your district/community college.
+Complete a separate form for each high school or postsecondary branch campus. - 2.
+For each CTE course, list each aligned Perkins V Connecticut CTE Career Clusters. - 3.
 Enrollment should be a total of all students enrolled in all sections of the course.
 For example, you have 10 sections of the same course and each section has 20 students.
 The total enrollment of this course equals 200 students.